 Surfshark offers a high-quality VPN that’s safe and doesn’t skimp on additional features such as a kill switch and smart DNS.
-Even better, it’s affordable (starting at $2.49 per month).
+Even better, it’s affordable (starting at $2.49/mo).
 So you can easily access Netflix and other streaming content without breaking the bank or severely compromising your internet speed.

 We don’t love that Surfshark is headquartered in a country that’s part of a global surveillance network.
-But the Netherlands has no obligatory data retention laws and Surfshark has a strict no-logs policy.
+But the Netherlands has no obligatory data retention laws and Surfshark has a strict no-logs policy that was audited by Deloitte in January 2023.

 |Max # of connected devices||Unlimited|